 Do I Really Need an Internship to Get a Job After Graduation?

 While there are many factors that can affect your employability, research shows that completing a relevant internship can give you a big lead over graduates who lack real-world experience.
 According to the U.S. News and World Report, the current labor market is saturated with candidates who have four-year degrees.
-As a result, hiring managers are relying less on GPA and school status and more on internships and other unique credentials when selecting potential employees for face-to-face interviews.
+As a result, hiring managers are relying less on GPA and school status.
+They are focusing more on internships and other unique credentials when selecting candidates for face-to-face interviews.
 In fact, the U.S. News and World Report found that both university officials and employers now consider internships to be essential in helping students find rewarding career opportunities after graduating a four-year college.

 How to Get the Most Out of Your Internship Experience